 For example, put your work disc in the floppy disc drive and click on the floppy disc icon on the icon bar.
+If you have a hard disc, just click on the hard disc drive icon.

 2 Display the Filer menu